BrunoWallner/audioviz/README.md

 * smoothing
 * resolution control
 * configurable refresh rate
-* scalable custom frequencies
+* configurable FFT and output resolution
-* very simple interface
+* very simple "interface"
-* only about 350 lines of code
 * multithreaded event based approach
 * should be able to be implemented in any project